Me as a kid in the 1970s:

 Even before the model arrived on store shelves, AMT and the Star Trek production crew were in further cahoots.
 As part of the original agreement for the Enterprise kits, AMT was also looking for a second model, but at this early stage of the show’s development there weren’t all that many possibilities (1 + nuthin … carry the nuthin … subtract nuthin…yeah.
 1 ship at this point: the Enterprise).
 However, series creator Gene Roddenberry and his team had plans for a smaller vessel, a “shuttlecraft” which could carry people to and from the mighty starship for whatever reason, including situations were transporters weren’t working, safe, appropriate, or whatever.

 Enter AMT, who offered to build not only a filming miniature of this imagined craft, but also a “full-size” exterior mockup and interior set which could be used with the actors, all in exchange for the rights to license the resulting vehicle as a second model kit to go alongside the Enterprise.
 Working with original drawings and specs provided by the show’s art director, Star Trek legend Walter M. “Matt” Jefferies,” designers at AMT helped refine his original ideas into something that could be made without busting the series’ already straining budget.
-Thus begat the shuttlecraft Galileo, which made its debut in Star Trek‘s sixteenth broadcast episode, “The Galileo Seven,” which aired in early January 1967.
+Thus begat the shuttlecraft Galileo, which made its debut in Star Trek‘s sixteenth broadcast episode, “The Galileo Seven,” in early January 1967.

 And yet, after all that effort, a shuttlecraft model was not immediately forthcoming from AMT.
 Instead, the company was already discussing with Jefferies what else might be an option.
 While the Romulans were introduced in the early first season episode “Balance of Terror” and included a rather formidable-looking warship, a “Bird of Prey” complete with birdlike markings on the underside of its hull, it was the Klingons, who appear much later in the season but who receive more screen time during the series’ second year, that seemed to have AMT’s attention.
 What kind of ship might Klingons use?